owncloud-archive/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

 ---------------

 If you don't want to use the ownCloud ``.htaccess`` or ``.user.ini`` file, you may configure PHP instead.
-Make sure to comment out any lines ``.htaccess`` pertaining to upload size, if you entered any.
+Make sure to comment out any lines in ``.htaccess`` pertaining to upload size, if you entered any.

 To view your current PHP configuration and to see the location of your